5 Delicious Foods That May Support A Health Sex Drive, From An MD

 3. Red Wine

 Do a couple glasses of red wine leaving you feeling flushed and sensual?
 Well, you're not alone.
 An Italian study from 2009 looked at three groups of women.
 One group drank moderately (one to two glasses of red wine per day), one group didn't drink at all, and the third group drank more than two glasses per day.

 Researchers found moderate red wine consumption was most conducive to high libido.
-In fact, the group who consumed one to two glasses of red wine scored higher on the sexual function index, including arousal, orgasm, satisfaction, as well as desire and lubrication.
+In fact, the group who consumed one to two glasses of red wine scored higher on the sexual function index5, including arousal, orgasm, satisfaction, as well as desire and lubrication.

 4. Dark Chocolate